 877-529-7700 or 462-1471

-Provides free legal assistance to seniors 60+ and to low-income residents of Lake and Mendocino Counties in the areas of housing - tenant rights, public benefits, health rights, foreclosure, naturalization, guardianships over children, and criminal records clean-up.
+Provides free legal assistance to seniors 60+ and to low-income residents of Lake and Mendocino Counties in the areas of housing - tenant rights, public benefits, health rights, foreclosure, naturalization, criminal records clean-up, and education cases.
 Additional services for seniors 60+ include Advance Health Care Directives, planning for incapacity, elder abuse, consumer rights, and senior scamming.
 Call or visit office to determine eligibility to receive services.
 See www.lsnc.net or www.lsnc.info.

 Long-Term Care Ombudsman Program of Lake and Mendocino Counties

 14092 Lakeshore Dr., Clearlake, Mail to: PO Box 9000, Lower Lake

 Receives and investigates complaints made by or on behalf of residents of nursing and residential care homes.
 Visits facilities regularly to monitor quality of care.
 See www.lakecountyca.gov/Government/Directory/Social_Services/AAA/.